ClouDesire/docusaurus/docs/platform.md

 Cloudesire Backend is made by the following modules:

 * **CMW**: the core of Cloudesire, handles most of the business logic related to the catalog, customers, subscriptions and billing.
+CMW also includes the **Persistence Layer**: a *PostgreSQL* database managing all the relational entities of the platform (as regards the additional resources, such logos, screenshots, etc. the platform typically leverages a dedicated *Object Storage*, like for example a platform owner's AWS S3 tenant).
 * **Deployer**: manages cloud resources for each purchased Docker application and bare VMs.
 The deployment process is described [in the next chapter](platform.md#deployer-workflow).
 It leverages